jreisinger/docs/notes/varia/datadog.md

 * metrics:  WHAT is happening (e.g. what is number of page views, what is the number of instances in an autoscaling deployment)
 * traces:   HOW is sth. happenning (e.g. how are requests being processed)
 * WHEN:     all these data types contain creation timestamp
-* WHERE:    reserved tags (host, device, source, service, env, version) indicate where the data originated from
+* WHERE:    three of the reserved attributes (host, source, service) and two of the recommended tags (env, service) indicate where the data originated from

 Logs